KellyInnovation/KellyInnovation.github.io/_posts/2017-03-27-django-react-redux-search.md

         )
 ```

-The HobbyField creates a way to access information about hobbies from the profile state.
-For example, on the front end, profile.hobby.name will give the name of a hobby associated with that profile without additional API calls.
+In order to connect the Django backend to the React / Redux front end, create urls for the Django, API app.

-In order to connect the Django backend to the React / Redux front end, create urls for API.
+'profile' and 'hobby' are utilized on the frontend in the urls of the api calls.

 **URLs for API**:
 ``` [python]